 "principal article grown or made in a country or district," early 15c., "official market for some class of merchandise," from Anglo-French estaple (14c.), Old French estaple "counter, stall; regulated market, depot," from a Germanic source akin to Middle Low German stapol, Middle Dutch stapel "market," literally "pillar, foundation," from the same source as staple (n.1), the notion perhaps being of market stalls behind pillars of an arcade, or else of a raised platform where the king's deputies administered judgment.

-The sense of "principle article grown or made in a place" is 1610s, short for staple ware "wares and goods from a market" (early 15c.).
+The sense of "principal article grown or made in a place" is 1610s, short for staple ware "wares and goods from a market" (early 15c.).
 Meaning "principle element or ingredient in anything" is from 1826.
 Meaning "fiber of any material used for spinning" is late 15c., of uncertain origin, and perhaps an unrelated word.

 late 14c., "to fix with a (large) staple," from staple (n.1).
 In the wire paper fastener sense, by 1898.
 Related: Stapled; stapling.